When COVID-19 hit New York City to become a global epicenter for the disease, it did not take long for people to pack up and move.

 What Can We Expect in NYC as We Recover?

 New Yorkers are some of the strongest, most resilient people in the world today.
 We have come together to handle numerous challenges in the past.
 COVID-19 caused countless tragedies in its wake, but it also brings us together as a community.

 We fight together.

 Many of the disruptions that COVID-19 forced upon the moving industry are going to create permanent changes.
-The innovative spirit we’ve tapped into to continue providing essential local, long-distance, and cross-country moves will take as much stress as possible out of your unique situation.
-Your ongoing safety is always the first priority.
+We’ve tapped into the innovative spirit to continue providing essential local, long-distance, and cross-country moves that will take as much stress as possible out of your unique situation.
+Your ongoing safety is always the priority.